MIC-DKFZ/napari-sam/README.md

 At last, our SAM integration supports both **2D and 3D images**!

+This fork improves the 3D annotation workflow, allows for reading in precomputed embeddings and generates metric outputs.

+**NOTE: this fork is under active development and has not be thoroughly tested on various images formats.
+It likely has many bugs - please submit an issue if you encounter any.**

 ----------------------------------

 Everything mode             |  Click-based semantic segmentation mode |  Click-based instance segmentation mode